Video Transcript:

 sufficient cash on you, and that goes for anywhere you’re traveling.
 You always want to have a little bit of cash on you just in case of an emergency or to buy some of the stuff you want or need.

 if you haven’t seen the Egypt videos that I published, my sons and I, visited multiple cities, so we started out in Cairo; we went to Luxor, then we went to Sharm El Sheikh and back to Cairo.
 There are many ways that you can travel to these places.
-You can catch a felucca(a boat), ride the train, get a taxiOpens in a new tab. or a private car, and fly.
+You can catch a felucca(a boat), ride the train, get a taxi or a private car, and fly.

 To make things hassle-free, my sons and I flew all over the place.
 The flights are very, very cheap.
 Our plane tickets were the equivalent to like $50 each; it saved a lot of time.
 And again, as I said, it was pretty much hassle-free now.